diofant/diofant/docs/release/notes-0.14.rst

 * :sympyissue:`24210`: Error on limits regarding terms like (1+u)^v.
 * :sympyissue:`24225`: Multivariable limit should be undefined, but gives unity.
 * :sympyissue:`24266`: Changed behaviour of series() involving exp, I
+* :sympyissue:`24331`: Limit of log(z) as z goes to 0 with z complex returns '-oo' instead of 'zoo'